 A Commitment to the Community

 Faculty within the department are actively engaged in community partnerships aimed at providing both our students and the global community with unique learning opportunities and solutions to today's health care problems.

 Introduced in December 2010, Healthy People 2020 aims to eliminate health care disparities, promote quality of life, and create social environments that promote good health for all.
-The new topic area of lesbian, gay, bisexual, and transgender (LGBT) health has been added to the Healthy People 2020 initiative.
 To improve the health of LGBT individuals and to increase culturally competent medical care and prevention services, these guidelines and others recognize the importance of providing students with opportunities for training regarding LGBT patients.

 It has been suggested that college outreach programs can have positive effects on students’ educational outcomes and that exposure to science and science in practice may increase students’ interest in the discipline.
 Outreach programs have become an important part of creating a generation of students that are scientifically literate and interested in pursuing science careers.

-Students and faculty have participated in outreach with Edison Tech including: participation in health classes related to substance abuse, presentations on pharmacy as a career, interactive lab exercises conducted at WSOP, and a substances of abuse health fair.
+Students and faculty have participated in outreach with Edison Tech including: participation in health classes related to substance abuse, presentations on pharmacy as a career, interactive lab exercises, and a substances of abuse health fair.